-The Virgin River carves its way through the Zion Canyon in Utah to create one of the most striking national parks in the United States.
+The Virgin River carves its way through Zion Canyon in Utah to create one of the most striking national parks in the United States.
 The rock towers, sandstone canyons, and sharp cliffs are a paradise for thrill-seekers.
 Don’t miss the 1,500-foot natural staircase or the long hike through the narrowest section of Zion Canyon, “The Narrows”.

 11. Rocky Mountain National Park

 Rocky Mountain National Park in Colorado is famous for its stunning sweeping vistas.
-Its magnificent landscapes contain 150 lakes, over tall mountains, and miles and miles of streams and hiking trails.
+Its magnificent landscapes contain 150 lakes, tall mountains, and miles and miles of streams and hiking trails.
 Located close to Denver, they have extremely diverse ecosystems, from wetlands to pine forests and alpine tundra.

 National Parks often rely on visitors and donations to remain beautiful and protected, and you can find out more about the many ways you can support their preservation at Million Mile Secrets, here.